-In the blog 'What is an air preparation unit?' we explained that an air supply in a pneumatic system is necessary to maintain the compressed air quality and to to control the machine centrally.
+In this journal we explained that an air supply in a pneumatic system is necessary to maintain the compressed air quality and to control the machine centrally.
 This is extends the life of the components and optimises the operation of the machine in terms of reliability, availability, efficiency (energy consumption), safety and accuracy.
-In this blog we will discuss the components that are required to achieve this.
+Find out what components that are required to achieve this.

 In order to maintain compressed air quality, air treatment has various filters and dryers.
 The filters are there to remove particles and moisture from the compressed air, the dryer supports deeper drying of the compressed air.